 Frequently Asked Questions About Orthodontics

-Can an adult get a palate expander?
+Can an adult get a palatal expander?

 Call Greater Hartford Orthodontics

 If your child or teen has a narrow upper jaw and your orthodontist recommends a palate expander, you may be concerned about this intervention.
 Palate expanders are safe and effective and produce only minor discomfort, particularly in the first few days after installation.
+Your orthodontist will provide proper care instructions to support a smooth expansion treatment.

 Please call our Newington, CT, office at 860-667-8277 to learn more about palate expanders and how they can help your child or teen achieve a healthy smile.